 Tala – is to take this painting and bring it to life through the dance of rhythm.
 It is a cyclical mathematic structure set to a certain amount of beats.
 It is also a frame work in which one can compose on the spot mathematical passages and rhythmic feelings.
 This is where one could make use of compositions and folk songs.

 Sitar and Surbahar – are classical string instruments traditionally from: Northern India, Pakistan, Bangladesh, Nepal, and Afghanistan.
 They are plucked instruments designed to render both melody and rhythm.
 They are also quite capable of imitating the human voice and capturing microtones called shruti.
 Each instrument has about 20 strings and 20 movable frets all made from metal.
 They have a hollow neck made from teak or tun wood and a sound resonator made from a gourd.
 They vary in size, but the sitar is about 4 feet and the surbahar about 5 feet in length.
-Their western counterparts would be the violin and cello.
+Their western counterparts would be the violin and viola.

 Yoga with Sound

 There was an ancient practice where yogis incorporated asanas with sound.
 They would use the sound to tune the nadis and the chakras: leading to meditation and prepare them for samadhi.
 The bases of these sounds were microtones called shrutis.

 When the Mughals invaded India, they came and took these sounds and shrutis into the courts.
 Once in the courts the shrutis were organized into a classical music (becoming more entertaining and less spiritual) developing into the raga and tala system that we know today, Hindustani Music.

 When Michael performs at yoga studios, the class makes use of the more traditional Dhrupad style raga development of Hindustani Music.
 Focusing on three movements: